hiejulia/flight-booking/README.md

 + Ticker order service : before book for ticker, user can choose to order (reserve the flight ticker in a certain of time )
 + Payment service : After sending bill to user(customer), payment service is used for pay the fee of the flight ticket
 + third party payment service

++ Credit risk engine :
+    + Service to test for the validity of the bank account